-Hamilton North School is a Special School which caters for students with special needs from 5 to 21 years of age.
+Hamilton North School caters for students with special needs from 5 to 21 years of age.

-Hamilton North comprises a base school plus satellite classes in primary and middle schools.
-This provides for students a choice and range of learning environments.
-In partnership with three mainstream schools, classes of Hamilton North students and staff are located in host schools.
-It is the policy of our school to encourage our students to interact with their peers in regular schools and with the community in general.
-The aim of our integration programme is to foster the social and functional development of our students by joining regular classes for specific activities in areas where they can achieve and also by allowing them access to normal social activities.
+Hamilton North comprises a base school plus satellite classes in two primary and a middle school.
+This provides students a choice and range of learning environments.
+With the co-operation of these mainstream schools, classes of Hamilton North students and staff are located and supported by their host school.
+It is the policy of our school to encourage our students to interact with their peers in mainstream schools and with the community in general.
+The aim of our integration programme is to foster the social and functional development of our students by joining mainstream classes for specific activities in areas where they can achieve and also by allowing them access to a range of social activities.

 Students with special needs include those with learning difficulties, behavioural problems, visual and hearing impairments, intellectual disability, developmental delay, speech/language delays, communication and learning disorders, physical and multiple disabilities.